Challenge by Exam (CBE)

 Preparing for your Exam

-Even when you feel confident of your knowledge, be sure to prepare for the exam.
+Even when you feel confident in your knowledge, be sure to prepare for the exam.
 The CLEP Official Study Guide and Official DSST Test Preparation Guide are available at all three campuses in the Library and the Bookstore.
-The test publishers provide detailed exam information and resources on the CLEP and DSST web sites.
+The test publishers provide detailed exam information and resources on the CLEP and DSST websites.
 The Academic Department in which the course is taught has information specific to a CREX exam.

 Receiving College Credit for your Exam Results

 To be eligible for equivalent credit for the associated Bucks course, your score must be at or above the published minimum passing score.
 If you do not achieve the minimum score, you must wait at least six (6) months to repeat a CLEP or CREX exam (except for NURS101/102) and 90 days for a DSST exam.
 Credit awarded from an exam will not replace a course grade that is on your Bucks transcript.When the PLA Office is in receipt of both your PLA Application and your official exam results showing a passing score, a Credit Award Proposal for equivalent credit is processed.
 When that Credit Award Proposal is fully approved, it is sent to Records for transcribing and a follow-up email will be sent to you.
 No letter grade will be awarded and the code “CL” will be on the Bucks transcript for standardized exams (CLEP, DSST, NYU) or the code “CX” for CREX exams.